trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 If you deal with networks on a daily basis you are bound to perform a particular analysis repeatedly.
 You can certainly use one of the [Retro Tools](retrotools) to accomplish your task but for certain cases that can get repetitive and tiring.

+Retro FAQs are like handy answers (dashboards) for your repetitive questions (analysis) where you can just do the analysis in one click from the list of already saved questions.

 For example, you may start by selecting a time interval and want to find out the following as a matter of routine.